CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 **Direct Influence:** A measure of a character’s ability to control other characters and to influence factions and your opponent’s resources.
 **Event:** An event is _either_ a resource card that is not an item, ally, or faction; _or_ it is a hazard card that is not a creature.
 Based upon how long it stays in play, there are 3 types of events: short-events, long-events, and permanent-events.
 **Exhausting a Deck:** Your play deck is “exhausted” when you draw its last card.
 **Faction:** A faction is a resource that represents a group of people or creatures.
-A faction can be recruited to help the Free Peoples (e.g., Riders of Rohan, Elves of Lindon, etc.).
+A faction can be recruited to help the Free Peoples (e.g., Riders of Rohan, Elves of Lindon, etc.). <span id="page6" class="page-number">6</span>

+---

 **Follower:** A character that is controlled by another character’s direct influence.
 **Free Council:** Marshalling points are tallied and the winner of the game is determined at the Free Council.
 **General Influence:** Each player has 20 points of general influence to use to control his characters.